aaronwtr/genomic-drug-target-prediction/README.md

-# Genetic Drug Targeting and Mutant Allele Classification
+# Genomic Drug Target Prediction
 ### Project aim
 This project is separated into two related research directions:

-1) Genomic drug target prediction (GDT)
+1) LoF and GoF variant drug target prediction (LoGoV DTP)
-2) Variant pathogenicity and drug target prediction (VaPaD)
+2) Missense variant pathogenicity drug target prediction (MiVaP DTP)

 These two are not mutually exclusive but rather set up in parallel.
 Most of the methods and ideas for the GDT project should be transferrable to the VaPaD project.
 Hence, in the end, these two projects should be reconciled into one drug target prediction model that incorporates variant pathogenicity.

 ### Genomic Drug Target Prediction
-For the GDT project, the idea is to build a database for each variant of interest including, but not limited to, the following data:
+For the GDT project, we focus in particular on LoF and GoF variants that are very likely to be pathogenic, e.g. by virtue of early truncations or misfolding.
+The idea is to build a database for each variant of interest including, but not limited to:

 | Data type                                 |Description                                                                          |
 |-------------------------------------------|-------------------------------------------------------------------------------------|